Spring Garden Revival

 • Soil health: add organic matter, adjust pH (5.5-6.5 typical; lime to 6.5-7.0)

-• Overseeding: use competitive, climate-appropriate grasses Biological controls feature beneficial nematodes (Heterorhabditis bacteriophora) applied when soil temps exceed 60°F, and milky spore for Japanese beetle control.
-Chemical controls are a last resort, with preventive products (chlorantraniliprole, imidacloprid) applied late June-July and curative treatments (trichlorfon, carbaryl) in August-September.
+• Overseeding: use competitive grass varieties Biological controls feature beneficial nematodes (Heterorhabditis bacteriophora) applied when soil temps exceed 60°F, and milky spore for Japanese beetle control.
+Chemical controls are a last resort, with preventive applications (chlorantraniliprole, imidacloprid) in late June-July and curative treatments (trichlorfon, carbaryl) in August-September.
 Spot treatments and resistance management are emphasized.

 Seasonal Treatment Calendar & Weather Timing for Bourne's Growing Conditions

-Bourne’s climate (Zone 6b) shapes the timing of grub management.
+Bourne’s climate (Zone 6b) shapes the timing of grub control.
 In late spring (May-June), monitor for adult beetles and assess prior damage.
-Early summer (June-July) is optimal for preventive treatments when soil temps reach 60-70°F. Late summer (August-September) is the window for curative applications targeting 2nd/3rd instar larvae, when damage is most visible.
+Early summer (June-July) is optimal for preventive treatments when soil temps reach 60-70°F. Late summer (August-September) is best for curative treatments targeting 2nd/3rd instar larvae, when damage is most visible.
 Fall (October) focuses on recovery and overseeding.
 Weather coordination is vital: ensure 0.5 inch irrigation after granular applications, avoid treatments before heavy rain, and apply only when wind is below 10 mph.
-Coastal and interior microclimates, as well as irrigation systems, influence local timing.
+Microclimate factors—coastal fog, urban heat, irrigation—affect timing and effectiveness.
 Wildlife and pollinator protection must be integrated with the treatment calendar.

 Stormwater Management & MS4 Compliance During Grub Control Operations in Bourne